CanC-Code/YK/content/services/hedges/content.md

 ---

-## Our Pruning Standards
+## Our Exacting Pruning Standards

-*   **Tapered Trimming:** We prune hedges slightly wider at the bottom than the top to ensure sunlight reaches lower branches.
+*   **Tapered Structural Trimming:** We consistently prune hedges so that they are slightly wider at the bottom than at the top.
+This critical angle ensures that natural sunlight effectively reaches the lower branches, actively preventing bottom-heavy leaf loss and keeping the screen incredibly full from the soil to the peak.
+*   **Disease & Health Assessment:** Before any aggressive cuts are made, our crews check for signs of pest damage, blight, or diseased wood, safely isolating and removing troubled branches to keep the entire connected hedge line vibrantly healthy.
-*   **Thorough Clean-up:** Once our precise trimming work is finished, we gather all raw clippings, branches, and woody material, ensuring your yard is completely clear of debris.
+*   **Thorough, Uncompromising Clean-up:** Once our highly precise trimming and shaping work is finished, we meticulously gather all raw clippings, heavy branches, and woody material, ensuring your yard is completely clear of debris and looks instantly transformed.

 ---

-## Get a Custom Estimate
+## Get a Custom Hedge Estimate

-Need your property lines manicured, or have a wild, overgrown hedge that needs to be reclaimed?
-Send over details about your property lines and request an estimate on our [Contact Us](/contact/) page.
+Do you desperately need your property lines manicured, or have a wild, massively overgrown hedge system that needs to be permanently reclaimed and brought back to a manageable size?
+Send over details about your property lines and request a direct estimate on our [Contact Us](/contact/) page today.